 Machine learning: data mining for predictive modeling.

 - Analyzing Process Flexibility: A Distribution Free Approach with Conditional Expectations, with D. Simchi-Levi and Y. Wei.
-Submitted to Operations Research, 2014.
-Flexibility in manufacturing.
+Under revision for Operations Research, 2014.
+Flexibility in manufacturing

 - Detecting Crime Series with a Mathematical Programming Approach to Clustering, with C. Rudin and Cambridge Police Department.
 Working paper, 2013.
-Machine learning for law enforcement.
+Crime data mining

 Selected Teaching Experience